zapier/visual-builder/docs/_build/troubleshooting/error-non-object.md

 ---
-title: Error -  Got a non-object result
+title: Error -  Got a non-object result, expected an object from create
 order: 11
 layout: post-toc
 redirect_from:
 ---

-# Error: Got a non-object result
+# Error: Got a non-object result, expected an object from create

 ## Error shown